What is Cyclogyl and how is it used?

 Should not be used when untreated narrow-angle glaucoma, or untreated anatomically narrow angles are present, or if the patient is hypersensitive to any component of this preparation.

-This anticholinergic preparation blocks the responses of the sphincter muscle of the iris and the accommodative muscle of the ciliary body to cholinergic stimulation, producing papillary dilation (mydriasis) and paralysis of accommodation (cycloplegia).
+This anticholinergic preparation blocks the responses of the sphincter muscle of the iris and the accommodative muscle of the ciliary body to cholinergic stimulation, producing pupillary dilation (mydriasis) and paralysis of accommodation (cycloplegia).
 It acts rapidly, but has a shorter duration than atropine.
 Maximal cycloplegia occurs within 25 to 75 minutes after instillation.
 Complete recovery of accommodation usually takes 6 to 24 hours.
 Complete recovery from mydriasis in some individuals may require several days.
 Heavily pigmented irides may require more doses than lightly pigmented irides.

 Do not touch dropper tip to any surface, as this may contaminate the solution.
 A transient burning sensation may occur upon instillation.
 Patients should be advised not to drive or engage in other hazardous activities while pupils are dilated.
 Patients may experience sensitivity to light and should protect eyes in bright illumination during dilation.
 Parents should be warned not to get this preparation in their child's mouth and to wash their own hands and the child's hands following administration.
 Feeding intolerance may follow ophthalmic use of this product in infants.
-It is recommended that feeding be withheld for four (4) hours after examination.
+It is recommended that feeding be withheld for 4 hours after examination.